 The peak season for the cherry blossoms (March to April) can get quite crowded, especially in tourist areas.

-Avoid the hot and humid summer season (July to September), which is also typhoon season.
-In recent years, typhoons have become stronger, and their impact more serious.
+Avoid the hot and humid summer (July to September), which is also typhoon season.
+In recent years, typhoons have become stronger and their impact more serious.
 Flooding and landslides have become more frequent, especially in rural areas.
 Even major cities like Tokyo and Osaka have experienced flash floods during typhoon season.
 You don’t want to be stuck in your hotel room or an evacuation center during a vacation!

 The best season (in my opinion) is the off-peak season, from October to February.
 The climate is pretty mild and dry, with very little rain.
-If you come between October to November, you may be able to catch the autumn foliage!
+If you come between October and November, you may be able to catch the autumn foliage!
 January and February are the coldest months of the year, which may turn you off, but if you’re lucky, you might see snow in Tokyo.

 Final Thoughts on Traveling Japan with Kids

-There is plenty to do and see in Japan, but my best advice is not to be overly ambitious and overly plan.
+There is plenty to do and see in Japan, but my best advice is not to be overly ambitious and pack your itinerary.
 Remember that kids travel and fare better when they are not feeling rushed and tired.
 Take a slower pace and focus on easy exploration.
 That will reduce any unnecessary stress and tantrums.
 Kids absorb a new culture very quickly from a young age.
 When you travel with these goals in mind, you and your family will have a more enjoyable time.
-What I personally appreciate most is that I get to see a whole different side of Japan through my child’s eyes.
-I hope this guide has been helpful.

 Do you have any tips or lessons learned from traveling to Japan with babies or small children?
 Please feel free to leave us any questions/comments in the box below!